 - Submit the Common Application for admission to one of the undergraduate degree programs at Boston University along with other supporting credentials by December 1.

-- Submit official results of either the SAT or the ACT Plus Writing.
+- All students applying for the Trustee Scholarship must submit official results of either the SAT or the ACT with writing.
 For the Accelerated Medical and Accelerated Dental programs, additional SAT Subject Tests are required.
 Please see the Program Requirements page.
 All tests must be taken no later than November.

 For more information, please contact us at 617-353-2320.